dogriffiths/ReactCookbook-source/ch04-01-error/README.md

 - And if we ever call the callback function it will make the error dialog appear
 - You can use contexts for other cross-cutting concerns like security or theme-management
 - They can make your application more powerful, without having to write a lot of extra code
-- The centralized error handler is just one of the 87 recipes that can be found in O'Reilly Media's React Cookbook
-- You can find the complete source and further details about the book in the description